Carniolan sausage: Variations and preparation

+The (cheese) kransky in Australia

-In the late 1940s and the 1950s post-war immigrants from Croatia and Slovenia introduced kranjska klobasa into Australia, where it became known as Kransky.
-Cheese Kransky is very popular in Australia and in New Zealand.
+In the late 1940s and the 1950s, post-war immigrants from Yugoslavia introduced kranjska klobasa into Australia, where it became known as kransky.
+Cheese kransky is very popular in Australia and in New Zealand.

+Like the pie, the sausage roll, the fried dim sim and the Chiko roll, the cheese kransky (often with chilli and sometimes wrapped in pastry) is a takeaway staple.

 Protection regime

 In January 2015, Slovenia successfully entered it into the register of protected geographical indications (PGIs), despite objections by Austria, Croatia and Germany.